 October 29, 2020

-Mobile UC was already an essential for many companies around the world.
+Mobile UC already an essential for many companies around the world.
 But it has become even more important because of COVID-19 and the widespread rise of the remote workforce and company business continuity programs.

 In the article, our Andrew Bale, General Manager of Cloud Services, addresses the biggest challenges, how companies should respond, and whether artificial intelligence (AI) can positively affect Mobile UC.